tassosho/mimic2/README.md

 (text, audio) pairs.
 However, they didn't release their source code or training data.
 This is an attempt to provide an open-source implementation of the model described in their paper.

-The quality isn't as good as Google's demo yet, but hopefully it will get there someday :-).
+The quality isn't as good as Google's demo yet, but hopefully, it will get there someday :-).
 Pull requests are welcome!